zylo117/tensorflow-gpu-macosx/README.md

     3. Must install Nvidia GPU drivers

-    4. Must install Nvidia CUDA toolkit 9.1
+    4. Must install Nvidia CUDA toolkit 9.1 (if not, you need to re-compile by yourself)

-    5. Must install Nvidia CUDA cudnn 7.0
+    5. Must install Nvidia CUDA cudnn 7.0 (if not, you need to re-compile by yourself)

     6. Must set up cuda environment (make sure 'nvcc -V' shows the cuda version '9.1')